ManticoreGamesInc/platform-documentation/docs/getting_started/my_first_game/functionality.md

 UI Objects are 2D elements that can be used to show Heads Up Displays (HUD), buttons, and messages to the player.
 We can leverage these instead of `print_to_screen` to have more control over what the user sees.

-### Creating a UI Text
+### Creating UI Text

-1. In order to use UI elements, we need a UI Canvas.
+1. Let's play around and make our game more attractive!
+In order to use UI elements, we need a UI Canvas.
 This can be found in Object -> 2D UI... -> Create UI Canvas
-* Right click in the Hierarchy, hover over 'Creat Network Context' and create a `Client Context`
+* Right click in the Hierarchy, hover over 'Create Network Context' and create a `Client Context`
 * Make the `Client Context` a child of the UI Canvas
 * Go to Object -> 2D UI... -> Create UI Text
 * Move the Text Control in the Hierarchy so it's a child of the `Client Context`
 * Rename the Text Control to  `Player Currency`

 !!! info
     While visually similar in the Hierarchy, Client Context is different from a folder - the easiest way to think about it is that its contents will be unique to each player's client.
 In other words, the server doesn't care about it.

 ### Updating UI Text

-Create a new script called `DisplayCoins` and add the following code:
+Create a new script called `DisplayCoins` and replace the default code with the following:

 ```lua
 -- Display the player's coin amount